JJMorton/navidrome-fm/README.md

-`navidrome-fm`
-Sync play counts from last.fm to a Navidrome database.
+`navidrome-fm`: sync play counts from last.fm to a Navidrome database.

 ---